skial-com/async2/README.md

 //   parent.SetObject("b", child);         // moves child, child is now empty
 //
 // Do not create circular references (e.g. inserting a parent into its own
 // child via a child handle).
-JSON does not support cycles. smjansson has
+JSON does not support cycles.
+Preventing cycles
+// by making a copy every time you SetObject is too much of a slow down.
-// the same limitation.
+// smjansson has the same limitation.
 Serialization is depth-limited to 128 as a safety net.

 // Iterate object keys
 obj.ObjectIterReset();